Background

 A major pain point of using eMoney’s traditional planning software is onboarding a new participant.
 It’s a manual data entry slog.
 Incentive was an opportunity to capture some of this data up front.
 We also created customized financial wellness plans based on these data points.
 I responded to takeaways learned during research—the threshold of when we’re asking for too much information up front, and offering reassurance of data safety when we link to someone’s accounts.

-Financial wellness plans
+Custom wellness plans

 Financial health is much more than good spending habits.
 I participated in a design sprint with eMoney’s internal Financial Planning Group to learn how we could serve our users in other ways.